Act / Act of Parliament

 mixed-member proportional representation (MMP)

 The voting system used to select New Zealand’s members of Parliament, of which there are generally 120.
-Each voter casts two votes — one for a political party and the other for a local candidate.
+Each voter casts two votes—one for a political party and one for a local candidate.

 A formal proposal put to the House of Representatives or a committee for debate and usually a vote.